-It’s National Poetry Month, so we jumped at the chance to gather all the science poetry you love!
-Check out Leslie Bulion’s fun and informative approach to nonfiction learning, featuring some acrobatic amphibians, tiny critters dwelling in the leaf litter layer, odd undersea creatures, and more!
+In preparation for National Poetry Month, we jumped at the chance to gather all the science poetry you love!
+Check out Leslie Bulion’s fun and informative approach to nonfiction learning, featuring some silk-spinning spiders, acrobatic amphibians, tiny critters dwelling in the leaf litter layer, odd undersea creatures, and more!
 So dive, soar, float, or crawl right into this animal- and nature-filled list of poetry books.

 Step right up and learn all about the lively participants in the Amphibian Acrobat show—from the agile Wallace’s flying frog to the bouncing Venezuelan pebble toad to the tricky yellow-eyed ensatina.
 These show-stopping creatures hail from around the world and your own backyard!
 Come along and get to know all about these lively denizens with this entertaining collection of science verses from author Leslie Bulion.
 Illustrator Robert Meganck’s witty drawings add another layer of fun to this humorous and informative exhibition.